This post may contain affiliate links. Please see my full disclosure policy for more details.

 What I am going to provide you with today is a tool.
 A tool, a method, a system that I have used to budget my paycheck year after year.

-It’s a wonderful feeling to be debt free.
-To clarify, I am debt free besides my mortgage.
-Mortgage aside, the feeling of not having to owe anyone else is priceless.
+It’s a wonderful feeling to be debt-free.
+To clarify, I am debt free aside from my mortgage.
+The feeling of not having to owe anyone else is priceless and the weight is lifted off of my shoulders for good.

 Keep going back to your WHY and you will find yourself making progress little by little.